 Vegan Pumpkin Pasta Sauce

-- 1 12 ounce package silken tofu (soft or firm, not extra firm - see notes)
+- 1 12 ounce package silken tofu (soft or firm, not extra firm.
+Or sub cashew cream.
+See notes)

 - 1 15 ounce can pumpkin puree (not pie filling)

 - 1 tablespoon lemon juice (about ½ lemon.
 Or, sub 2 teaspoons apple cider vinegar)

 - ½ teaspoon garlic powder